 On the contrary, immigration on this scale would simply postpone the population reaching 70 million by 4 years to 2031, after which the population would continue to rise very rapidly.

-Probably but, obviously, no one is suggesting that they should be expelled.
+This is absurd.
+No one is suggesting that they should be expelled.
 In fact, even at the peak of arrivals, medical staff were never more than 5% of immigration and in 2014 over 7,000 applications for a Tier 2 visa were submitted for health related professionals, compared to a non-EU inflow for work of 66,000 and total non-EU inflow of 267,000.
 The reason these workers are needed is that we have failed to train our own staff.
 Other major countries in Europe have only about 5 or 6% of foreign qualified doctors, whereas we have more like 30%.

 It is often said that migrants do not occupy social housing.
 However, priority for social housing is given to those considered most in 'need'.
 So whilst most migrants do live in private rentals, official data shows almost 10% of social housing in England is occupied by non-UK nationals.
 In London this figure is around 20%.
 These are migrants who have not been here long enough to become British citizens or who have chosen not to do so.

 This is a ludicrous argument which even the Labour government dropped.
 The reality is that immigrants themselves grow older so that there would have to be a continuing and increasing inflow of immigrants to have any long-term effect.
 The Turner Commission on pensions put it like this: